 The Rise And Fall Of PASPA

-Anyone who is interested in reviewing Oklahoma gambling laws and statutes in their entirety, you can visit the State of Oklahoma Government Website where you will find the official documents in their original context.
+Anyone who is interested in reviewing Oklahoma gambling laws and statutes in their entirety can visit the Oklahoma Statutes webpage.

-**This page is intended for informational purposes only and is not designed to serve as or replace any type of professional legal services, advice or interpretation of a law or statute.
-If you are seeking professional legal services, then we recommend you contact an attorney specializing in OK gambling law.
+**This page is intended for informational purposes only and is not designed to serve as or replace any type of professional legal advice or law/statute interpretations.
+If you are seeking professional legal services, we recommend you contact an attorney specializing in OK gambling law.